Policy overview

 Extending the probation period

-In some circumstances we may extend the probation period beyond six months, including, but not limited to:
+In some circumstances we may extend the probation period beyond four months, by up to one month.
+A meeting will be arranged with the employee where the manager is considering extending the probation period for reasons including, but not limited to:

-Managers will confirm extensions to probation periods in writing.
+Managers will confirm an extension to a probation period in writing.
 We will advise employees that their employment may be terminated if they fail to meet the required standard for:

 Probation hearing